Fannon/mobo/README.md

 $ nano settings.json                # Adjust / enter options (login data for the bot...)
 $ mobo                              # Runs mobo in interactive mode
 ```

 If mobo can't be added to your global path, it can be run manually:
 ```sh
 $ node /path/to/mobo/cli.js
 ```

+## Configuration
+To overwrite the default settings, just add them to your settings.json.

+Enter `mobo -c` to print out the currently used configuration, including all inherited default values.
+If you want to change a setting, simply copy it to your settings.json and change it.

 ## Documentation